-displays an alarm list of the ten latest alarms (numbered A1-A10).
+displays an Alarm list of the five latest alarms (numbered A1-A5).
 To obtain additional details about an alarm, use the arrow keys to maneuver to the alarm number and press [OK].
-Information is displayed about the condition of the Adjustable frequency drive before it enters the alarm mode.
+Information is displayed about the condition of the adjustable frequency drive before it enters alarm mode.